Women are taking the winemaking industry by storm with many award-winning options. Here are a few of our favorite women-made wines.

-Bobyak's 2017 Bella Union Cabernet Sauvignon offers insight into her background as well as her vision for cabs moving forward.
-This CabSav offers cherry cola, anise, and black cherry followed by rich cocoa powder and blueberry.
+Bobyak’s 2017 Bella Union Cabernet Sauvignon offers insight into her background and vision for cabs moving forward.
+This CabSav offers cherry cola, anise, and black cherry, followed by rich cocoa powder and blueberry.

 Kate Ayres: Penner-Ash Willamette Valley Pinot Noir 2018

-Kate Ayres of Oregon's Penner-Ash is all about uniquely expressive styles of Oregon Pinot Noir.
-The Penner-Ash Willamette Valley Pinot Noir 2018 is sourced from six regions, resulting in a complex yet balanced bottle full of strawberry jam and ripe cherry as well as plum and peppercorns.
+Kate Ayres of Oregon’s Penner-Ash is all about the uniquely expressive styles of Oregon Pinot Noir.
+The Penner-Ash Willamette Valley Pinot Noir 2018 is sourced from six regions, resulting in a complex yet balanced bottle full of strawberry jam, ripe cherry, plum, and peppercorns.